Last Updated on

 - Discounts for military, birthdays, and more (check their website for details)

 Lodging: Arizona Snowbowl operates Ski Lift Lodge and Cabins in Flagstaff.
 Choose from a standard room or a comfy cabin.
 Amenities include free breakfast, free wi-fi, and an on-site restaurant.
-Alternatively, Flagstaff offers many wonderful accommodations for families to choose from.
+Alternatively, Snowbowl is located only seven mines north of Flagstaff which offers many wonderful accommodations for families to choose from.

 The majestic White Mountains offer some of the top downhill skiing in the Western states.
 Find 65 runs for all levels, as well as separate areas for snowboarding, cross-country skiing, and children at Arizona’s largest ski resort.